RebuildZoo/GANseries/readme.md

 - Initialization: xavier, norm, kaming have few differences.
 - Noise can be **N(0, 1)^16** or **U(-1, 1)^16**, cannot be **U(0, 1)^16**.

-Unfortunately, GANs' losses are very non-intuitive.
-Mostly it happens down to the fact that generator and discriminator are competing against each other, hence improvement on the one means the higher loss on the other, until this other learns better on the received loss, which screws up its competitor, etc.
+Unfortunately, GANs' losses are non-intuitive.
+Mostly it happens down to the fact that G and D are competing against each other, hence improvement on the one means the higher loss on the other, until this other learns better on the received loss, which screws up its competitor, etc.

-Now one thing that should happen often enough is that both D and G losses are converging to some permanent numbers:
+One thing that should happen often enough is that both D and G losses are converging to some permanent numbers:
 ![image](illus/dcgan_loss.png)

 This loss convergence would normally signify that the GAN model found some optimum, where it can't improve more, which also should mean that it has learned well enough.
 (Also note, that the numbers themselves usually aren't very informative.)